NabilKara/MCQ_APP/Readme.md

 1. Launch the application
 2. Choose either "Login" or "Sign Up"
 3. Enter your credentials
-4. Select quiz mode (Online/Offline)
+4. Press the  start quiz button
 5. Choose your preferred categories
 6. Start the quiz

 ### Taking a Quiz
 - Read each question carefully
 - Select your answer from the provided options
+- Make sure that time doesn't run out
 - Submit your answer to proceed
 - Receive immediate feedback on your response
 - View your final score and performance evaluation